ArifEbrahim/bank_tech_test/README.md

 # Bank tech test

-This is a mock tech test.
+This is a mock tech test replicating simple banking functionality.

+My solution:
+- solves all user stories
+- all classes fully mocked with dependancy injection
+- 100% test coverage
+- linted with ESlint

 ## Specification